Our Paper of the Year Award goes to:

 1. Growth is at the centre of society with all else subservient.
 This is an unsustainable social philosophy.
 Man used to be at the centre of the system with economics as one of his tools.
 This was sustainable.

-2. The biosphere is limited but the demands of economic growth assume its unlimited.
+2. The biosphere is limited but the demands of economic growth assume it’s unlimited.
 Physics and Darwinism show that a system crash is the consequence of not adapting to the limit.
 Further economic growth is now at the expense of over-exploitation of natural resources, the labour force, and family life.
 Depletion of resources, unemployment, rising debt, family disintegration and demographic catastrophe are components of the system crash that is now becoming evident.

 3. In the last 30 years, Money Supply has grown ahead the value of goods produced by a factor of 10 and the resulting excess liquidity has fuelled speculative and complex financial dealings which appeared to offer greater wealth.
 Sustaining this financial system and its compound interest requires exponential growth of the money supply which is impossible.
 Paradox of Systemic Importance: as important participants in the system crash, any attempt at their rescue guarantees the future crash of the whole system.